-24.1 The reference RoRB would be adjusted every Year based on the amount of RAB worked out for the respective year after taking into account the amount of investment allowed for the OWER year as per the following mechanism;
+24.1.
+The reference RoRB would be adjusted every Year based on the amount of RAB worked out for the respective year after taking into account the amount of investment allowed for that year as per the following mechanism;

+Adjustment Mechanism - RoRB

+RORB(Rev)

-- IeV Adjustment Mechanism - RoRB - W A ير RORB(Rev) =RORB(Ref) x RAB(Rev) / RAB(Ref) ALEL NEPRA UTHORITY FY 2023-24, proposed RORB may b In addition the allowed RORB for previo investment)carried out during that year. e considered as refernce cost for future adjustment. ous year will be trued up based ona actual investment (maximum cap to the extent of a Further KIBOR flucation on bi-annual basis also subjec to adjustment. llowed V
+=RORB(Ref) x RAB(Rev) / RAB(Ref)

+FY 2023-24, proposed RORB may be considered as reference cost for future adjustment.

+In addition the allowed RORB for previous year will be trued up based on actual investment (maximum cap to the extent of allowed investment) carried out during that year.
+Further KIBOR flucation on bi-annual basis also subjec to adjustment.

-- 24.2 In addition the allowed RAB for previous year will be trued up downward only, keeping in view the amount of investment allowed for the respective year.
+- 24.2.
+In addition the allowed RAB for previous year will be trued up downward only, keeping in view the amount of investment allowed for the respective year.
 In case, the Petitioner ends up making higher investments than the allowed, the same would be the Petitioner's own commercial decision and would not be considered while truing up the RAB, unless due to any regulatory decisions/interventions/approved plans for which the Petitioner obtains prior approval of the Authority.
-In such case the Authority may also revise the efficiency targets in terms of T&D losses etc. - 24.3 The Authority also understands that interest payment is an obligatory cash flow liability unlike discretionary dividend payment and considering the fact that any default may hamper the financial position of the Petitioner, hence the Authority has decided to cover the risk of floating KIBOR.
+In such case the Authority may also revise the efficiency targets in terms of T&D losses etc. - 24.3.
+The Authority also understands that interest payment is an obligatory cash flow liability unlike discretionary dividend payment and considering the fact that any default may hamper the financial position of the Petitioner, hence the Authority has decided to cover the risk of floating KIBOR.
 Accordingly, fluctuation in the reference KIBOR would be adjusted biannually.
-In addition, the Authority has also decided to allow sharing of benefit by introducing a claw back mechanism for any savings resulting from cheaper financing by pain of the Petitioner to the extent of 2.00% spread.
+In addition, the Authority has also decided to allow sharing of benefit by introducing a claw back mechanism for any savings resulting from cheaper financing by the Petitioner to the extent of 2.00% spread.
 If the Petitioner manages to negotiate a loan below 2.00% spread, the savings would be shared equally between the consumers and the Petitioner through PYA mechanism annually.
 In case of more than one loan, the saving with respect to the spread would be worked out by a weighted average cost of debt.
 The sharing would be only to the extent of savings only i.e. if the spread is greater than 2.00%, the additional cost would be borne by the Petitioner.